lptrestka/Tray-Roomba-App/README.md

 # Tray-Roomba-App
 A node.js interpretation of a simple roomba mapping program.

+To install you have a few options:
-To install, simply clone the repository into a location of your choice.
+* clone the repository into a location of your choice.
+* click on the green button that says "code", and download the zip folder, then extract it to a location of your choice.

 This program requires node js to run, if your machine does not currently have node js: